FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/ctrlpart.md

 #### CFTPART

-\[ CTRLPART = { <span style="text-decoration: underline;">IGNORE</span>
+\[ CTRLPART = {
 | ALL | RPART | SPART } \]

 Optional parameter that is relevant only in server mode.
-When a transfer is initiated by a remote partner, <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> always controls its identity.
-If the remote sender is not the initial sender, store and forward mode, the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> can choose to control the initial sender identity according to CTRLPART parameter.
+When a transfer is initiated by a remote partner, {{< TransferCFT/componentshortname  >}} always controls its identity.
+If the remote sender is not the initial sender, store and forward mode, the {{< TransferCFT/componentshortname  >}} can choose to control the initial sender identity according to CTRLPART parameter.

 -   IGNORE (default): No control of the remote sender identity.
 -   ALL: Control of the remote sender identity.
 If the partner is unknown, the transfer is rejected with message